Writing at Breakneck Speeds

 I’m sure that my thoughts won’t slow down anytime soon.
 As much as I’d love to return to handwriting more than typing or using speech-to-text software with my writing, I simply can’t get my hands to keep up with the barreling freight train of verbiage constantly trying to crash into the page.
 I really love practicing my cursive and it gives me something to relax to.
 But, when the words come too fast, it just gets frustrating.

-Perhaps, handwriting in journals and notebooks is one way to rededicate myself to poetry.
-Sure, poems still come to me from time to time, but not as they once did during my high school and college days.
+Perhaps, handwriting in journals and notebooks is not only a way to rededicate myself to writing, but I may even rediscover my joy for poetry.
+Yes, poems still come to me from time to time; but they don’t come to me as they once did during my high school and college days.
 I have a lot on my mind all the time, so not having to stare at a blue light screen or monitor just to get down a few random thoughts is a good idea.